jrpool/calculator/README.md

 The exercise builds the application in 3 stages.

 Stage 1 constructs a clone of the appearance and aesthetic response of the Calculator application of the Macintosh OS X operating system.
 The calculator responds to hovering and to clicks by darkening the target elements.
 Its appearance and response are produced by HTML and CSS code.
+The calculator does not calculate.

 ### Implementation notes

 ## Usage and Examples

-Stage 1: To experience the product of stage 1, open the [stage-1 web page](https://jrpool.github.io/calculator/stage1/) in a web browser.
+Stage 1: To experience the product of stage 1, open the [stage-1 web page](https://jrpool.github.io/calculator/stage1/) in a web browser, hover over buttons, and click on buttons.

 [lg]: https://www.learnersguild.org